 Function Parameters and Local Variables:

-As a constant number of spaces are used for parameters and local variables in each process_impl function, the space complexity of integral, floating-point and pointer as well as the user-defined type is O(1).
+As a fixed amount of space is allocated for parameters and local variables within every process_impl function, the space complexity for integral, floating-point, pointer, and custom-defined types remains at O(1).

 Array Types: